Pulpwood Queens: History

 Dedicated to promoting literacy and good literature, Pulpwood Queens has grown from an initial six members to, a decade later, more than 2,000 members and 400 chapters, including 10 in foreign countries and one in a women's prison.
 The club selects a "book of the month," which Variety reporter Jonathan Bing said "has an unusual amount of clout."

-In June 2002, members of the book club appeared on ABC's "Good Morning America" with the introduction, "These Southern ladies are devotees of cocktails, good food, and high hair."
+In June 2002, members of the book club appeared on ABC's Good Morning America with the introduction, "These Southern ladies are devotees of cocktails, good food, and high hair."

 Girlfriend Weekend

 Its annual convention, Girlfriend Weekend, is held each January.
-Pat Conroy, author of Prince of Tides and South of Broad, was a keynote speaker at the 2010 conference.
+Pat Conroy, author of The Prince of Tides and South of Broad, was a keynote speaker at the 2010 conference.
 Conroy returned in 2011 and was joined by 40 other authors, including New York Times bestsellers Fannie Flagg, author of Fried Green Tomatoes at the Whistlestop Cafe, Jamie Ford, who penned Hotel on the Corner of Bitter and Sweet, and Jeannette Walls, whose first book, The Glass Castle, stayed on the New York Times bestseller list for 100 weeks.
 As a result, the 2011 event sold out.

 The final night of Girlfriend Weekend is The Great Big Ball of Hair Ball, where club members and authors wear costumes based on a theme.
 In 2010, the party celebrated The Wizard of Oz.
 The theme of the 2011 event was "It's all about the story," and attendees dressed as characters from their favorite books.